wildcat-finance/wildcat-docs/legal/wildcat-service-agreement.md

 You understand that Market are user-generated, and the Company has no control over their risk parameters, functionality, or any potential updates.
 Your use of a Market is entirely at your own risk, and you bear full responsibility for any losses, damages, or liabilities incurred as a result.

-You must familiarise yourself with the Company's Risk Disclosures and are bound to the terms therein.
+You must familiarise yourself with the Company’s Risk Disclosures and are bound to the terms therein.
 By using a Market, you confirm that you have reviewed and understand the risks associated with interacting with decentralised finance applications, including the potential for complete loss of digital assets.

 You are solely responsible for determining and ensuring compliance with all applicable laws, regulations, and tax obligations in your jurisdiction.
 The Company will not be held liable for any legal or regulatory violations arising from your use of any Market, and it is your responsibility to ensure that you are using the Markets in compliance with the applicable legal regime, including tax laws of your jurisdiction.